GiteshWork/aks-java-microservice/README.md

 <div align="center">

-🚀 End-to-End Cloud-Native Delivery Platform on Azure 🚀
+🚀 End-to-End CI/CD Platform on Azure with GitLab and GitOps 🚀
 </div>

-This repository contains the source code and CI/CD pipeline configuration for a production-grade, fully automated software delivery platform built on Microsoft Azure.
-The project demonstrates a modern approach to deploying a Java microservice to Kubernetes using GitOps principles, Infrastructure as Code, and a security-first mindset.

-The goal of this project is to create a complete, touchless workflow that takes a code change from a developer's machine and safely deploys it to a live Kubernetes cluster with no manual intervention.

-🏛️ Architecture Diagram
-The following diagram illustrates the complete workflow, from code commit to live deployment:

-💡 Key Features
-Automated CI/CD: The entire build, test, and deployment process is automated using GitLab CI.

-Infrastructure as Code (IaC): All Azure resources (AKS, ACR, etc.) are defined declaratively using Azure Bicep for repeatable and version-controlled environments.

-GitOps-Powered Deployments: Continuous Deployment is managed by Argo CD, which uses a dedicated Git repository as the single source of truth for the application's state in Kubernetes.

-Integrated Code Quality & Security: SonarCloud is integrated directly into the CI pipeline, acting as a quality gate to block vulnerabilities and low-quality code before deployment.

-Containerized Application: The Java application is packaged into a minimal, secure Docker container using a multi-stage build process.

-Secure Artifact Management: Versioned Docker images are stored in a private Azure Container Registry (ACR).

-Advanced Networking & Security: A Service Mesh (Istio) is deployed to provide zero-trust networking (mTLS), traffic management, and deep observability without any changes to the application code.

-🛠️ Tech Stack
+This project demonstrates the creation of a complete, production-grade CI/CD and GitOps platform on Microsoft Azure.
+It provisions an Azure Kubernetes Service (AKS) cluster using Azure Bicep, deploys a Java microservice, and establishes a fully automated workflow from code commit to live deployment using GitLab CI and Argo CD.

+Project Objective
+To build an end-to-end, automated deployment pipeline showcasing proficiency in:

+Cloud Infrastructure Provisioning (Azure)

+Infrastructure as Code (Azure Bicep)

+Container Orchestration (Kubernetes on AKS)

+Continuous Integration & Delivery (GitLab CI, Argo CD)

+GitOps Principles

+Code Quality & Security Integration (SonarCloud)

+Technologies Used
 Category

 Technology